 TALIS is focused on the following policy priorities of education systems – attaching high-achieving candidates in the profession; providing quality initial and continuous training to newly recruited teachers and in-service teachers; support teachers in the continuous development of their careers and spread good practices; foster job satisfaction and status of the profession, with a view to retaining quality teachers and school leaders.

 What are the main takeaways for policy from TALIS 2018 results?

-Volume I of the TALIS 2018 results identifies the following policy goals for supporting the professional growth of teachers and school leaders:
+Talis 2018 identifies the following policy goals for supporting teaching professionals’ growth through induction, mentoring and collaboration

 Can researchers and data analysts use TALIS data?

 TALIS data is available for download and use by interested researchers and data analysts working in the disciplines of social science and education.
 In addition to the international and national datasets, TALIS online tables available on OECD.Stat, the TALIS 2018 Technical Report, the OECD Education GPS and Compare your country can aid researchers and data analysts to pursue further research using the TALIS data.